French Montana: 2002–2010: Cocaine City Records

-French Montana began his career as a battle rapper in his teens under the name Young French.
-In 2002, French and close friend Cams created a series of street DVDs called Cocaine City, drawing inspiration from the Smack DVD series popular at the time.
+Kharbouch began his career as a battle rapper in his teens under the name Young French.
+In 2002, Kharbouch and close friend Cams created a series of street DVDs called Cocaine City, drawing inspiration from the Smack DVD series popular at the time.
 The series featured interviews with major and upcoming rappers, personalities, and a focus on street music and hip hop beefs.
-Initially as Young French, he used the DVDs as a means of showcasing his talent as an underground artist, including in it his own original music, freestyles, and collaborations with other artists.
-The first volume in the series featured Pee Wee Kirkland and Remy Ma among others.
+Initially as Young French, he used the DVDs as a means of showcasing his talent as an underground artist, including in it his original music, freestyles, and collaborations with other artists.
+The first volume in the series featured Pee Wee Kirkland and Remy Ma, among others.
 What started out as a medium for developing an audience, quickly grew into one of the top-selling street DVDs.
 The series ran for eight years between 2002 and 2010, totaling 14 volumes, and multiple spinoff films.
-Based out of the Bronx, French ran the series with the help of childhood friends including Brock, Droop Pop and Cheeze, who went on to become the first rappers that formed the Coke Boys.
+Based out of the Bronx, Kharbouch ran the series with the help of childhood friends including Brock, Droop Pop and Cheeze, who went on to become the first rappers that formed the Coke Boys.

-In 2003, French suffered a gunshot to the head when he was confronted by two armed gunmen as he was leaving a recording studio in the Bronx.
+In 2003, Kharbouch suffered a gunshot to the head when he was confronted by two gunmen as he was leaving a recording studio in the Bronx.
 The incident resulted in one of the gunmen dead, in what is believed to be a case of "friendly fire" by one assailant against the other.
 French was then hospitalized for several weeks.
 Upon discharge, he discovered that he was set up by someone close to him and his circle.

 In 2007, French Montana released his debut mixtape French Revolution Vol. 1, which included collaborations with Uncle Murda, Jae Millz, Mazaradi Fox and Tony Yayo.
 The track "Quarter to Eight" was the first of many collaborations with Rick Ross.
-The J.Cardim-produced "Straight Cash" was French's first underground hit.
+The J. Cardim-produced "Straight Cash" was French's first underground hit.
 In 2008, he released his second mixtape, Live From Africa.
 The song "Waavvy" was the first collaboration with rapper Max B.

 French Montana and Max B released their debut collaborative mixtape Coke Wave on February 6, 2009.
 A few weeks later, on February 23, Max B's mixtape Quarantine was released, while French released his The Laundry Man on February 24, 2009.
 The two artists resumed concentrating on their solo records, until the release of their second collaborative mixtape Coke Wave 2 in November that year.

 French was included in XXL's Freshman Class of 2012.
 At that time he had already been signed to Bad Boy Records following the success of his single "Shot Caller", and had just signed a joint-venture between Bad Boy and Maybach Music Group.